picatz/Picatz-Guides/OpenSSH.md

 ## Configuring OpenSSH Client

-Configuration for you OpenSSH Server should come in roughly four phases:
+Configuration for you OpenSSH Client should come in roughly three phases:

 - 1. You Install OpenSSH Client
 - 2. You Configure Client
-- 3. You Restart Any Connections using Client
+- 3. You Restart Any Connections using that Client

 ### /etc/ssh/ssh_config